gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 make it even easier to install and run the bot as a systemd service on the target machine.

-TODO: support for auto-join on AWS without token
+TODO: support for auto-join on AWS without token using EC2 identity documents

 ### Implementation